Dudley Canal

 Subsidence from coal mining was a significant problem for much of the life of the canal.
 The Lapal Tunnel was regularly affected and a section near Blackbrook Junction fell into mine workings in 1894.
 The route was restored but the short Two Locks Line nearby was abandoned in 1909 and the Lapal Tunnel suffered the same fate in 1917.
 Most of rest of the canal was abandoned in the 1960s but a committee was formed, later becoming the Dudley Canal Trust, and restoration took place culminating in the reopening of Dudley Tunnel in 1973.
-Lapal Tunnel remains closed and although the Lapal Tunnel Trust originally campaigned for it to be reopened, they have modified their plans to include a surface route following the conclusion of an engineering study.
+Lapal Tunnel remains closed and although the Lapal Canal Trust originally campaigned for it to be reopened, they have modified their plans to include a surface route following the conclusion of an engineering study.

 History

 The Dudley Canal was seen as part of a scheme to transport coal from coalfields near Dudley to Stourbridge where it would be used for industry.
 Limestone and ironstone were other potential cargos.
 A meeting was held in Stourbridge in February 1775 at which Robert Whitworth was commissioned to survey a route and the whole cost of the project was promised.
 The principal promoter was Lord Dudley and the route ran from Dudley to Stourton on the Staffordshire and Worcestershire.
 A bill was placed before Parliament in the spring but there was opposition from the Birmingham Canal Company and the promoters withdrew it.
-They then presented separate bills for the Stourbridge Canal and the Dudley Canal, both of which became Acts of Parliament on 2 April 1776 despite further opposition from the Birmingham Canal Company.
-The junction between the Dudley canal and the Stourbridge canal was at the foot of the 9-lock Black Delph flight.
+They then presented separate bills for the Stourbridge Canal and the Dudley Canal, both of which became acts of Parliament on 2 April 1776, the Stourbridge Canal Act 1776 (16 Geo.
+3. c.
+28) and the Dudley Canal Act 1776 (16 Geo.
+3. c.
+66).
+They passed despite further opposition from the Birmingham Canal Company.
+The junction between the Dudley canal and the Stourbridge canal was at the foot of the nine-lock Black Delph flight.

 Thomas Dadford, Sr. was engaged as the engineer and surveyor and acted in this capacity until 1783 after which he was employed more informally.
-The Act allowed the Dudley Canal Company to raise £7,000 and this had been subscribed by July 1778 but was insufficient to finance the work.
+The Dudley Canal Act 1796 allowed the Dudley Canal Company to raise £7,000 and this had been subscribed by July 1778 but was insufficient to finance the work.
 The company continued to call money on the shares and raised £9,200 in this way with each £100 share being worth £128.
 Construction work was completed by 24 June 1779, apart from a water supply reservoir at Pensnett Chase, although little traffic used the canal until the Stourbridge Canal was completed in December of that year.
 As built, the canal terminated at two basins at Great Ox Leasow and Little Ox Leasow, both built on land owned by T. T. Foley, one of the main shareholders.